nvbogu/Natural-Language-Understanding-API/README.md

 ```
 Hint: If GitHub says: "Sorry" you can view the file here: https://nbviewer.jupyter.org/github/Ameckto/voice_assistant_ai_for_conference_systems/blob/main/tests/intent_entity_confidence_test.ipynb

-The test file sends pre-defined use-cases to the RASA-Server and evalute the reponses.
+The test file sends pre-defined use-cases to the RASA-Server and evalutes the reponses.
 It also prints charts to find a good min_confidence value which can filter out wrong results (hopefully).